readytogroove/readytogroove.github.io/_posts/newsletter/2016-01-11-are-your-periods-healthy.md

 ### 3. crazy mood swings ###

 This is almost ALWAYS a sign that your hormones are totally out of whack.
-I obviously don&rsquo;t expect you to smile and be the happiest person in the entire universe 100% of the time, but feeling like you&rsquo;re completely out of control of your moods is NOT normal.
+I obviously don&rsquo;t expect you to smile and be the happiest person in the entire universe 100 percent of the time, but feeling like you&rsquo;re completely out of control of your moods is NOT normal.

 Mood swings used to be one of my biggest struggles before I worked to balance my hormones.
 My mental state felt like a complete roller coaster and I had no control over how I felt.
 It was almost like I was a bystander watching someone else&rsquo;s life unfold...that&rsquo;s how helpless I felt.
 It was a pretty horrible feeling.
 Now I know that my outrageous mood roller coasters were the cause of my progesterone levels being practically non-existent.